 Some of them are very international and need no explanation, while others are very specific to Croatia.
 Find a brief overview of the Croatian holidays below.

 In general what happens is that banks and official institutions do close, but exchange offices and ATMs are open.
-And if you need to get that document for a residence permit… well, you will already be used to ‘come back tomorrow.’
+And if you need to get that document for a residence permit… Well, you really should get used to ‘come back tomorrow.’

 One thing to bear in mind is that Croatians love to extend their public holidays when there is an option, so if the public holiday occurs on a Thursday, it is not uncommon for companies or institutions to include the Friday as well.

 Having said all that, here are the 13 official public holidays in Croatia 2021.

 Shops, bars, restaurants all stay open on public holidays.
 In early 2021, the bars and restaurants are closed all over Croatia to fight the pandemic.
 They can serve you drinks and food to-go.
 We can only hope that the bars and the restaurants will open fully soon.
 Once they open, the bar and restaurants will remain open for the holidays, possible exceptions are Easter, Christmas and New Year’s Day, but you will always find somewhere to find a drink in a reasonably-sized town – if nothing else, on a gas station.